AEmotionStudio/ComfyUI-DiscordSend/README.md

 > [!WARNING]
 > **Security Recommendation**: It is strongly recommended to only share access to your server webhook with trusted users.
 Creating individual webhook integrations per user makes it easier to identify which user is sending content to your Discord server.
 Using a single webhook for multiple users makes content moderation difficult as all uploads will appear under the same webhook identity.

+### GitHub Integration Setup

+The GitHub integration allows you to automatically save Discord CDN URLs to a GitHub repository.

+1. Create a personal access token with `repo` permissions on GitHub
+2. Configure the GitHub options in the node:
+   - `github_cdn_update`: Enable to activate GitHub integration
+   - `github_repo`: Your repository in format `username/repo`
+   - `github_token`: Your personal access token
+   - `github_file_path`: Path to the file in repository (default: `cdn_urls.md`)

+> [!NOTE]
+> GitHub tokens are secured with the same comprehensive sanitization as webhook URLs.
+Tokens are:
+> - Hidden from logs with [REDACTED_TOKEN]
+> - Removed from workflow JSON files before sharing
+> - Sanitized from image metadata
+> - Protected in error messages and tracebacks

 ### Image Node

 1. Add the `DiscordSendSaveImage` node to your workflow